takenet/blip-docs/source/includes/en/integrations/payment.md

 Payment channels are integrations with payment suppliers connected to Blip Messaging Hub, in which the contacts may receive/send payment from/to customers.
 Each channel has one identifier that is utilized in the addressing, located before the @ of the address.

 In order to receive or send payments to a channel, the contact must be configured on it.
-Configuration is made through the portal, where some specific channel information, such as the APIs’ tokens for example, will be requested.
-It is necessary to fullfill a previous registration form on each channel, normally through the supplier’s site.
+Configuration is made through the portal, where some specific channel information, such as the APIs' tokens for example, will be requested.
+It is necessary to fullfill a previous registration form on each channel, normally through the supplier's site.

 ### Payment Request